frogm0uth/keyboard-firmware/kyria-rsthd-prime/README.md

 So called because of the keys for window snapping, which snap the active window to various locations on the screen.
 This works on macOS if [Rectangle Pro](https://rectangleapp.com) is running; it is not working at all on Windows and Linux yet.

-It also contains shortcuts for screenshots and for window zooming.
+It also contains shortcuts for screenshots, to make a window full-screen and to move a window to a different screen.

 The encoder zooms the current application.
 If a modifier is held, it adjusts the OLED brightness and the backlight/per-key LEDs, depending on the modifier.
 There are also two keys on the left hand for this, in case there is no encoder.